-Just another reminder that diabetes sucks.
+Just one — or two — reminders that diabetes sucks.

 I didn’t bounce back after a trip to the doctor in today’s heat and humidity, and wrangling the corgi for her first official outing as a diabetic alert dog.